Skip to content Skip to footer

 Merci beaucoup pour cette présentation.
 Union de prières avec vous tous ; amen !

-Abba = father and Na = our in Arabic: the two founders – Amma – Mother Brigitte May and Sister Laurence Delacroix – share the same childhood wound (the absence of the Father) and were captivated by Jesus Christ who revealed His Father to them, who became their Father (see their testimony).
-This shared wound is the founding cross of the Abana Community.
+Abba = father and Na = our, in Arabic: the two founders—Amma (Mother) Brigitte May and Sister Laurence Delacroix—share the same childhood wound (the absence of the Father), and were seized by Jesus Christ, who revealed His Father to them, becoming their Father.
+(See their testimony).
+This common wound is the foundational cross of the Abana Community.

-According to Chitty, the Greek laura (“tube”) derives from the Aramaic suq (in the sense of “alley,” hence the Arabic souk “market”) found in the name of the third laure founded by Chariton the Confessor, souka, because of the arrangement of cells lined up next to each other – somewhat like the Abana Laure – rather than being scattered in the landscape (as was the case in Egypt).
+According to Chitty, the Greek word laura (“pipe”) would derive from the Aramaic suq (meaning “alley,” which is also the origin of the Arabic souk, “market”).
+This term is found in the name of the third laura founded by Chariton the Confessor, souka, due to the arrangement of the cells, placed next to each other—similar to the arrangement at the Abana Monastery—rather than being dispersed throughout the landscape (as was the case in Egypt).

-Conversely, subiba, attested in Greek to designate two monasteries in the Jordan Valley (referred to by John Moschus), comes from the Aramaic word meaning “circle,” with the cells arranged in a circle.
+In contrast, subiba, attested in Greek to refer to two monasteries in the Jordan Valley (mentioned by John Moschus), would derive from the Aramaic word meaning “circle,” with the cells arranged in a circular pattern.

 HISTORY

-“At all times, men and women who have dedicated their lives to God in prayer — like monks and nuns — have established their communities in particularly beautiful places in the countryside, on hills, in valleys, between mountains, by lakes or the sea, even on small islands.
-These places unite two very important elements for contemplative life: the beauty of creation, which reflects the Creator’s, and the silence guaranteed by the distance from cities and major thoroughfares.
-Silence is the setting that best promotes recollection, listening to God, and meditation.
-The very fact of enjoying silence, of allowing oneself to be ‘filled’ by silence, predisposes us to prayer.
-The great prophet Elijah on Mount Horeb — that is, Sinai — experienced a whirlwind of wind, then an earthquake, and finally lightning, but he did not recognize God’s voice in them; he recognized it instead in a gentle breeze (cf. 1 Kings 19:11-13).
-God speaks in silence, but we must know how to listen.
-This is why monasteries are oases where God speaks to humanity; within them is the cloister, a symbolic place because it is an enclosed space but open to the sky.”
+“At all times, men and women who have dedicated their lives to God through prayer — like monks and nuns — have established their communities in particularly beautiful places, in the countryside, on hills, in valleys between mountains, by lakes or the sea, or even on small islands.
+These places unite two very important elements for contemplative life: the beauty of creation, which points to that of the Creator, and silence, guaranteed by the distance from cities and major communication routes.
+Silence is the setting that best fosters reflection, listening to God, and meditation.
+Even the very act of experiencing silence, of allowing oneself, so to speak, to be “filled” by silence, predisposes us to prayer.
+The great prophet Elijah, on Mount Horeb — that is, Sinai — witnessed a whirlwind, then an earthquake, and finally flashes of fire, but he did not recognize the voice of God in them; instead, he recognized it in a gentle breeze (cf. 1 Kings 19:11-13).
+God speaks in silence, but one must know how to listen.
+That is why monasteries are oases where God speaks to humanity; and within them, one finds the cloister, a symbolic place, because it is a closed space, yet open towards the heavens.”

 Thank you for filling out this form if you wish to subscribe to our newsletter!